Little bit of signature hashes

 -based scripts require the private key holders to create a signature with the private key to prove ownership.
 What do the holders sign for the signature?
 Well, the spending transaction itself!
 This is a double-whammy of proof-of-ownership of the key as well as proof that the owner wants to move the bitcoin in the UTXO.
 A transaction is a set of inputs and a set of outputs and usually all of them are hash’d and then signed.
 However, it is possible for an input to only “cover” a subset of the inputs or outputs.
 This is done through the SIGHASH

-flag, included in the signature hash (so covered itself), which describes which inputs and outputs are being signed off by the signer.
+flag which describes which inputs and outputs are being signed off by the signer.
+The flag is appended to the signature so that the CHECKSIG

 ALL